Are push notifications good for a website’s SEO?

 The more visitors arrive at your newly published web page content, the more signal Google receives on the usefulness of your content.

-Therefore, to increase the visits on your newly published content in a short time, push notifications are handy to serve the purpose.
+Therefore, to increase the visits to your newly published content in a short time, push notifications are handy to serve the purpose.

 You can see similar promotions in the news and media space where the search engines will recommend you to the trending news alert in the device notification space.